 All of the noise that Future Norman and his dog had made in the kitchen had indeed woken up his past self.
 Well, technically, it woke up the twenty-year-old supermodel that Norman had met at a fund-raiser the night before and she woke Norman up.
-After grabbing a baseball bat from under the bed and making sure that there were no murderers, rapists or paparazzi in the hallway, Norman noticed that his alarm clock had malfunctioned.
+After grabbing a baseball bat from under the bed and making sure that there were no murderers, rapists, or paparazzi in the hallway, Norman noticed that his alarm clock had malfunctioned.
 He reset it before crawling back in bed next to a beautiful body that would grace the cover of Cyber Sports magazine two months later.

 He would not sleep until ten o’clock that fateful summer’s morning in 2617.
 He would not miss his important government meeting and lose his lucrative job.
 He would not fall back into his old college drinking habit, losing his money and having to sell (among other things) this expensive watch to stay alive.

 It was certainly an unusual sight for the Time Cops who were surrounding Norman, awaiting his execution by ray gun, to see the subject suddenly burst into laughter, but Norman knew that none of this mattered.
 Even if they vaporized him, the timeline would reconfigure into a world where Norman’s alarm clock did go off that morning and he didn’t get arrested.
-His watch reappearing was proof of that and it filled Norman with brimming confidence like he had not experienced for the past three years.
+His watch reappearing was proof of that.
+It filled Norman with brimming confidence like he had not experienced for the past three years.